+Did you know that hormones can also make us happy?
+Now, what are happy hormones?
 Hope this article helped you understand the various roles that hormones play in our body.
 Can you name the hormones that remind you to eat food, take a nap, and help you to learn?

 Books are Tanaya Goswami’s first love and cheesecakes come a close second.
 Talking about movies, music, calligraphy, politics, and Elon Musk will get you listed under the friends’ section of her diary.
 Ever since moving on from her job as an English lecturer, she spends her time at BYJU’S crafting stories filled with emotion and sprinkled with sarcasm.
 Outside of work, she’s either learning something new (French, most recently!) or is curled up with a book and a cup of coffee.
 She firmly believes that discovering what you don’t know is the key to knowledge and is constantly working towards improving herself.
 Drop in a line at [email protected] if you liked her stories, have something nice to say, or if you have compelling ideas to share!